Skip to main content

 ME 740.W01: Global Communication and Social Media: Policy and Trends

 New and emerging media are changing the ways in which people around the world communicate.
 However, access to new media is subject to local laws, regulations, and customs.
 Therefore, it is important for communication professionals to think globally, but act locally.
-Students will research the political economy, media ownership, regulations, and laws of various countries.
-Students will also review social media policies of global organizations, and gain an understanding of new and emerging media strategies that are utilized by global organizations and brands.
+Students research the political economy, media ownership, regulations, and laws of various countries.
+Students also review social media policies of global organizations, and gain an understanding of new and emerging media strategies that are utilized by global organizations and brands.

 ME 745.W01: Writing and Planning for Social Media